Perl Shortcourse Howto

 Obtain a Supercomputing Account

-If you are a TAMU faculty, staff, or student who has a genuine need for access to a Supercomputer cluster for research, read the New User Information to find out how to apply for an account and create your login and password on eos or ada.
+If you are a TAMU faculty, staff, or student who has a genuine need for access to a Supercomputer cluster for research, read the New User Information to find out how to apply for an account and create your login and password on ada.

-We will use eos as the main platform for doing the lab exercises, but you may also complete them on ada.
+We will use ada as the main platform for doing the lab exercises.
 Alternatively, you can download them to another machine with Perl installed.

 Get Help With Unix